hashicorp/consul-server-connection-manager/docs/grpc-integration.md

 ## Custom gRPC resolver

 We use a custom gRPC resolver to update the address the gRPC connection is using.
-The Watcher tracks known addresses and uses the resolver to set the address on the gRPC connection.
+The Watcher tracks known addresses and uses the resolver to set a single address on the gRPC connection.
 When the gRPC connection is first created using `grpc.Dial`, it initially has no address:

 ```go